-2 1 Model initialization
+2.1 Model initialization

-1.1 Permafrost carbon inventory
+Permafrost carbon inventory

-Based on updated soil carbon data (Hugelius et al., 2013) we describe the amount of organic 4 matter in near-surface permafrost which we allocate into a mineral soil pool (SOCC<20% per 5 weight, 540 Pg-C) and into an organic soil pool (SOCC>20%, 120 Pg-C), separately for the 6 depth levels 0 to 1m, 1 to 2m, and 2 to 3m.
-We hereby focus on carbon in permafrost-affected 7 soils, i.e. orthels and turbels for the mineral pools, and histels for the organic pools (see Fig. 1).
-8 9 Furthermore, we consider two additional pools to describe carbon stored in ice-rich deep deposits 10 ranging from the surface to a depth of 15 meters.
-Following the inventory classification by Strauss et al. (2013), we consider a Yedoma pool (~80 Pg-C, 0 to 15m) and a refrozen 11 thermokarst pool (~130 Pg-C, 0 to 5m).
-To avoid double-accounting of near-surface inventory 12 13 estimates, we subtract the amount of permafrost carbon in the top three meters of the Yedoma 14 and refrozen thermokarst pools (Strauss et al., 2013) from the near-surface mineral soil pool (Hugelius et al., 2013).
-While the Yedoma pool classifies carbon deposits unaffected by past 15 thermokarst activity, the refrozen thermokarst pool describes organic material buried in 16 sediments which had been subject to abrupt permafrost thaw in the past.
-In addition to the 17 estimate of Yedoma and thermokarst carbon deposits by Strauss et al. (2013), we also consider 18 permafrost carbon stored in deep taberal sediments (~110 Pg-C, Walter-Anthony et al., 2014) in 19 the depth range 5 to 15m (Fig.1).
-We do not separately consider an estimated 70 Pg-C stored 20 perennially frozen in deep deltaic alluvium (Hugelius et al., 2014).
-The potential for intensive 21 22 future thermokarst formation (and thus for deep thaw) in typical deltaic landscapes is rather 23 small, thus we assume that a large portion of this deep carbon store will remain frozen over the 24 next centuries.
-As we start our simulations from pre-industrial climate, we enlarge our data-based near-surface 25 26 carbon pools by 10%.
-This increase accounts for historical permafrost carbon release and 27 matches the amount of simulated permafrost carbon at the year 2000 with the inventory estimates 28 by Hugelius et al. (2014).
+Based on updated soil carbon data (Hugelius et al., 2013) we describe the amount of organic matter in near-surface permafrost which we allocate into a mineral soil pool (SOCC<20% per weight, 540 Pg-C) and into an organic soil pool (SOCC>20%, 120 Pg-C), separately for the depth levels 0 to 1m, 1 to 2m, and 2 to 3m.
+We hereby focus on carbon in permafrost-affected soils, i.e. orthels and turbels for the mineral pools, and histels for the organic pools (see Fig. 1).
+Furthermore, we consider two additional pools to describe carbon stored in ice-rich deep deposits ranging from the surface to a depth of 15m.
+Following the inventory classification by Strauss et al. (2013), we consider a Yedoma pool (~80 Pg-C, 0 to 15m) and a refrozen thermokarst pool (~130 Pg-C, 0 to 5m).
+To avoid double-accounting of near-surface inventory estimates, we subtract the amount of permafrost carbon in the top three meters of the Yedoma and refrozen thermokarst pools (Strauss et al., 2013) from the near-surface mineral soil pool (Hugelius et al., 2013).
+While the Yedoma pool classifies carbon deposits unaffected by past thermokarst activity, the refrozen thermokarst pool describes organic material buried in sediments which had been subject to abrupt permafrost thaw in the past.
+In addition to the estimate of Yedoma and thermokarst carbon deposits by Strauss et al. (2013), we also consider permafrost carbon stored in deep taberal sediments (~110 Pg-C, Walter-Anthony et al., 2014) in the depth range 5 to 15m (Fig.1).
+We do not separately consider an estimated 70 Pg-C stored perennially frozen in deep deltaic alluvium (Hugelius et al., 2014).
+The potential for intensive future thermokarst formation (and thus for deep thaw) in typical deltaic landscapes is rather small, thus we assume that a large portion of this deep carbon store will remain frozen over the next centuries.

+As we start our simulations from pre-industrial climate, we enlarge our data-based near-surface carbon pools by 10%.
+This increase accounts for historical permafrost carbon release and matches the amount of simulated permafrost carbon at the year 2000 with the inventory estimates by Hugelius et al. (2014).

-1.2 Permafrost temperatures and active layer profile
+Permafrost temperatures and active layer profile

 To fully initialize our model, we had to determine permafrost ground temperatures of our carbon inventory.
 Actual observations, however, are limited and we therefore make the simplifying assumption that ground temperatures are to first order determined by surface air temperatures.
-We used climatology data from the Berkeley Earth dataset (http://berkeleyearth.org/data) to partition our permafrost grid cells (which range from 47°N to 84°N) into bins of varying surface air temperatures1.
-Based on typical north-south gradients of mean annual ground temperatures (MAGTs) (Romanovsky et al., 2010; Beer et al., 2013), we assume that the bin with the warmest air temperatures corresponds to southern and warm permafrost with an initial MAGT of -0.5°C (MAGT{Max}), and that the bin with coldest air temperatures corresponds to northern permafrost with an initial MAGT of -10°C (MAGT{Min}).
+We used climatology data from the Berkeley Earth dataset (http://berkeleyearth.org/data) to partition our permafrost grid cells (which range from 47°N to

+84°N) into bins of varying surface air temperatures1.
+Based on typical north-south gradients of mean annual ground temperatures (MAGTs) (Romanovsky et al., 2010;Beer et al., 2013), we assume that the bin with the warmest air temperatures corresponds to southern and warm permafrost with an initial MAGT of -0.5° C (MAGT{Max}), and that the bin with coldest air temperatures corresponds to northern permafrost with an initial MAGT of -10° C (MAGT{Max}), and that the bin with coldest air temperatures corresponds to northern permafrost with an initial MAGT of -10° C (MAGT{Min}).
 For our default parameter setting, we linearly scale the remainder of temperature bins between MAGT{Max} and MAGT{Min}.
-To account for uncertainty, we use a non-linear scaling to allow for clustering towards warmer or colder initial MAGTs (with keeping the total range of -10° C to -0.5° C fixed).
+To account for uncertainty, we use a non-linear scaling to allow for clustering towards warmer or colder initial MAGTs (with keeping the total range of $-10 \text{ to } -0.5^{\circ}$ C fixed).